 So, what can you do?

-Although free VPNs sound like a greal deal the obvious solution is to avoid them at all costs.
-You’re probably safer in the long run using no VPN service than using a free one.
+Although free VPNs sound like a great deal, the solution is to avoid them at all costs.
+You're probably safer, in the long run, using no VPN service than using a free one.

 If you absolutely must use a free VPN service, then it's probably best to look for one run by a commercial VPN provider who also offers a paid VPN service alongside.
 At least this way you understand how the service is paid for.

 Alternatively, there are plenty of other options in our VPN Comparison Guide to suit all budgets.

 Are VPNs safe for online banking?